The Blaschke conjecture and great circle fibrations of spheres: The space

-where $X_0$ is the subspace associated to some Hopf fibration.
-This map takes complex lines to complex lines, and therefore identifies the complex structures on the 2-planes belonging to $X$ with those on $X_0$.
-We have a completely explicit algebraic description of the geometric application of a hinge.
+where \(X_0\) is the subspace associated to some Hopf fibration.
+This map takes complex lines to complex lines, and therefore identifies the complex structures on the 2-planes belonging to \(X\) with those on \(X_0\).